TMSDMAP/TMSDMAP.github.io/_posts/2025-02-13-cloud-deploy.md

 # Deploying a "production-stack" demo in the cloud
 In this section, we will go through the general steps to set up the vLLM production-stack service in the cloud.
 If you prefer watching videos, please follow this [tutorial video](https://www.youtube.com/watch?v=EsTJbQtzj0g&ab_channel=JunchenJiang).
-We use a Lambda GPU instance with an A40 GPU.

 ## Step 1: Prepare the machine

+In this example, we use a Lambda Labs GPU instance with an A40 GPU, but you can do the same thing with AWS EKS.

 ### Install Kubernetes
 1. Clone the repository and navigate to the `utils/` folder: